 Five Steps: How to Maximize Profits After Prime Day

 The importance of product reviews on Amazon can never be overstated.
 88% of consumers trust online reviews as much as personal recommendations.Having quality reviews in high quantity can separate you from your competition and make first-time buyers that are new to your brand more likely to give your products a shot.

 So make sure to take advantage of the uptick in sales that came with Prime Day by requesting a review on each and every sale that you made.
 One way to go about this is to use the “Request a Review” button on the orders page in your Seller Central.

-But the best and most efficient way to request reviews is to automate the product review process.
+But the best and most efficient way to request reviews is Amazon email automation.
 Whether you decide to create a custom template to send to your customers or to simply press the “Request a Review” button and let Amazon do it for you, FeedbackWhiz will help you schedule and automate the process so that every product review request goes out exactly when you want it to so that you can generate as much new feedback as possible.

 2. Readjust Your Prices